-This Quarterly Report on Form 10-Q (this "Report") contains forward-looking statements within the meaning of federal securities laws.
+This Quarterly Report on Form 10-Q (this "Report") contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 All statements contained in this Report other than statements of historical fact, including statements regarding our future operating results and financial position, our business strategy and plans, products, services, and technology offerings, market conditions, growth and trends, expansion plans and opportunities, and our objectives for future operations, are forward-looking statements.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "expect," "could," "would," "project," "plan," "potentially," "preliminary," "likely" and similar expressions, and the negative of these expressions, are intended to identify forward-looking statements.

 The future events and trends discussed in this Report may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
 Factors that could cause actual results to differ include the risks and uncertainties described in Part I, Item 1A.
-"Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2023 (our "Annual Report"), which highlight, among other risks:
+"Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2023 (our "Annual Report"), as updated by the Company's subsequent filings with the SEC, which highlight, among other risks:

-- customer concentration in our Commercial Services and Government Solutions segments; - risks and uncertainties related to our government contracts, including legislative changes, termination rights, delays in payments, audits and investigations; - decreases in the prevalence or political acceptance of, or an increase in governmental restrictions regarding, automated and other similar methods of photo enforcement, parking solutions or the use of tolling; - our ability to successfully implement our acquisition strategy or integrate acquisitions; - failure in or breaches of our networks or systems, including as a result of cyber-attacks; - risks and uncertainties related to our international operations; - our failure to acquire necessary intellectual property or adequately protect our intellectual property; - our ability to manage our substantial level of indebtedness; and - our reliance on specialized third-party providers.
+- customer concentration in our Commercial Services and Government Solutions segments, including risks impacting these segments such as travel demand and legislation, and risks relating to our contract with NYCDOT (defined below), which comprises a material portion of our revenue, expires on December 31, 2024 and is subject to competitive procurement, and for which there can be no assurance that we will be successful in securing an extension of the contract or winning the competitive procurement.
+If our contract with NYCDOT is not extended or we are not successful in winning the competitive procurement for a new contract with NYCDOT, it would have a material adverse effect on our business, financial condition and results of operations; - risks and uncertainties related to our government contracts, including legislative changes, termination rights, delays in payments, audits and investigations; - decreases in the prevalence or political acceptance of, or an increase in governmental restrictions regarding, automated and other similar methods of photo enforcement, parking solutions or the use of tolling; - our ability to successfully implement our acquisition strategy or integrate acquisitions; - our ability to remediate the material weakness in internal controls over financial reporting on a timely basis and ability to establish and maintain effective internal controls over financial reporting; - failure in or breaches of our networks or systems, including as a result of cyber-attacks or other incidents; - risks and uncertainties related to our international operations; - our failure to acquire necessary intellectual property or adequately protect our intellectual property; - our ability to manage our substantial level of indebtedness; and - our reliance on specialized third-party providers.

 You should not rely on forward-looking statements as predictions of future events.
 We operate in a very competitive and rapidly changing environment and new risks emerge from time to time.
 The forward-looking statements in this Report represent our views as of the date hereof.
-We undertake no obligation to update any of these forward-looking statements for any reason or to conform these statements to actual results or revised expectations.
+Except as may be required by law, we undertake no obligation to update any of these forward-looking statements for any reason or to conform these statements to actual results or revised expectations.